 Is Inkscape good?
+Can I install it on my Linux laptop?
 If you are a designer and don’t like the subscription system that forces you to pay for a particular product every month, or you simply can’t invest in expensive software packages, Inkscape may be a decent variant for you.

 Inkspace’s basic file format is SVG.
 It is a cross-platform open file format widely used among Adobe products.
 This format can create relatively compact file sizes without losing the quality of the original image.